10 Ways to Reduce Fuel Cost for Your Fleet

 Although idling seems fairly harmless, running your engine without moving is one of the worst things you can do for fleet fuel efficiency.

-To cut back, have your drivers do the following:
+To cut back on waste and increase fleet fuel efficiency, have your drivers do the following:

 - Turn off their engines when parked – Whether running into a store to grab a sandwich or hunkering down at a fuel stop for the night, drivers can turn off their engines when parked to help reduce fuel costs.